yvsgrndjn/atommap_eval/README.md

 *Warning:* tautomeric mappings are not considered equivalent even though from a chemist's perspective they are.
 Because template extraction of the underlying reactivity would yield different results.
 Flags for tautomers will however be implemented in further implementations to better deal with this specific case.

+### Next steps:
+- update pip package to latest version (now at 1.0.0)
+- clean preprocessing implementation
+- test CLI for >1.0.0
+- update all tests >1.0.0
+- define clearly how evaluation needs to be considered and what are edge cases examples
 ---

 ## Installation

 ### Quick install for users (pip)
+For version 1.0.0 only so far.
+Works well but can be slow for some specific cases and really lacks preprocessing.
 ```bash
 pip install atommap-eval
 ```